TABLE OF CONTENTS

 This tempeh variety is only shortly fried, creating a crispy outer layer, while the tempeh remains soft and juicy.
 The name of the dish stems from Banyumasan language in which mendo roughly translates as half-cooked.
 This tempeh is best served with sambal, other types of chili-based dips, or kecap manis—Indonesian sweet soy sauce.

-Best Javanese Food Producers
+Best Javanese Food Products

 AWARDS